Global and Intercultural Ministry

 Since 2002, Vineyard Missions USA has served as the missions arm of the Vineyard, A Community of Churches.
 Each of the more than 550 churches belonging to the Vineyard USA community is an independent local congregation and has full autonomy, with responsibility for its own decisions, including its missional efforts.
-Vineyard Missions serves these churches by interacting with interested individuals and organizations internationally, organizing various volunteer groups (e.g., the Missions Task Force and country partnerships), and reporting back to the churches on the development of church planting efforts internationally.
+Vineyard Missions serves these churches by interacting with interested individuals and organizations internationally, organizing various volunteer groups (e.g., the Missions Leadership Team and country partnerships), and reporting back to the churches on the development of church planting efforts internationally.
 It also provides capacity building in cross-cultural skills, leadership development and for the care of long-term, cross-cultural workers (LTCCWs) supported by the individual churches of the community.

 The Vineyard Genetic Code

 Local church based missions is part of the genetic code of the Vineyard.
 John Wimber, its founder, always said that equipping of the Saints is crucial and that "Everyone gets to play!" - meaning simply that in the church every member has something to offer.
 At a Vineyard pastor's conference in September 1992, Wimber taught on 10 areas of ministry that were essential to any Vineyard church, which he called the "Vineyard Genetic Code."
 This Code includes common denominators that identify the Vineyard as a family.
 Among these is a commitment to missions and church planting at home and the world abroad.